Fanning Brand Affection: 5 Key Considerations in Virtual Merchandising

-How do you translate offline brand affection into an online destination when retailing isn’t your main business?
+How do you translate offline brand affection into an online destination for virtual merchandising when retailing isn’t your main business?
 Focus on giving your website’s visitors reasons to spend time and money by capturing the virtual reflection of your physical community with these five essential design and development moves.

 Nothing kills the impulse to buy branded goods in the moment than slow load times.
 Whether it’s the site itself, the merchandise photos or the transaction form, work to reduce the friction points.
 These are the points that create opportunities for a buyer to experience remorse—or pure frustration—and abandon their virtual shopping cart.
 This is especially true for a “fan” store where you are feeding an impulse, not a purchase born of necessity.

 Make it Easy to Find What They Want, Receive It and Return It

 Making navigation clear seems like a pretty basic concept, but getting it right isn’t as simple as it seems.
 Finding, receiving and returning fan merchandise should be more than convenient for shoppers; it should be intuitive.
 Aim for such a seamless experience—with plenty of user clues for quick access—that no one gives it a second thought.
 Specifically, focus on keeping the user experience consistent regardless of the device being used to access the online store.